Orthopedic Spine Surgeon

 Dr. Spayde has presented research at national and international spine meetings and he has published numerous scientific articles.
 Dr. Spayde remains active in education, research and innovation.
 He has designed numerous surgical implants and novel technologies to better treat patients around the U.S. and abroad.
 He has been involved in clinical trials developing artificial disc replacement devices.
 Currently, he is a member of the Harvard Medical Alumni Association, American Academy of Orthopedic Surgeons, and Phi Beta Kappa Honor Society.

 Dr. Spayde’s office is located in Thousand Oaks, CA. His goal is to provide a comprehensive treatment approach to patients with spinal disorders.
-Dr. Spayde performs spine surgery at Thousand Oaks Surgical Hospital, Outpatient Surgery Centers and Los Robles Regional Medical Center.
-At Los Robles Hospital, he leads their innovative spine program which strives to offer cutting edge technology, minimally invasive surgery, and high quality patient care.
+Dr. Spayde is now Chief of Orthopedics at Los Robles Regional Medical Center in Thousand Oaks, CA. He performs spine surgery at Thousand Oaks Surgical Hospital, Outpatient Surgery Centers, and Los Robles Regional Medical Center.
+At Los Robles Hospital, he leads their innovative spine program which strives to offer cutting-edge technology, minimally-invasive surgery, and high-quality patient care.

 Publications & Presentations

 Dr. Spayde has presented research papers at national and international spine meetings on some of the most innovative techniques in spinal surgery.
-He has published numerous articles in peer reviewed scientific journals.
-Click on a heading below to view more of Dr. Spayde’s research.
+He has published numerous articles in peer-reviewed scientific journals.
+Click on the headings below to view more of Dr. Spayde’s research.

 - E. Spayde, B. Pradhan, R. Delamarter Charité-III versus ProDisc-L Early Head-to-Head Results at a Single Institute.
 The Spine Journal, Volume 6, Issue 5, Pages 97S-98S